I-rem/Exam_Rank_02/README.md

 Reviewing libft (including the bonus part) will be helpful for this exam.
 ## Things to keep in mind
 - There is no Norminette
-- You need 100 (full score) to pass
+- You need 100/100 points to pass